 Are you waiting to buy plane tickets to visit northern Chile because you are unsure of the best time to visit the Atacama Desert?

 The Atacama has the advantage of being accessible all year round.
 Sunshine is excellent year-round and temperatures range from 64 to 77 degrees during the day.
-At night it can easily drop below 32 degrees in winter.
+At night it can easily be 0 degrees or negative temperatures in winter.
 The best months to visit are September, October, November, early December, mid-March, April, and early May.
 During the southern summer, from mid-December to mid-March, there is the phenomenon called the altiplanic winter.

 At this time, the sun approaches the tropics of Capricorn.
 The high evaporation generates violent rains that pour over northern Chile.
 So, even the most arid desert in the world, in the middle of the summer, has its rainy days, which often results in flooded roads and closed sites!
 In general, our guides can always arrange a change in the order of visits and adapt so that you can still enjoy the trip.

 In the early spring, during the years that find the perfect blend in the levels of temperature and precipitation, we can observe a phenomenon called the flowering desert in the region of Copiapo (12 hours south of Atacama).
 If the land has been irrigated by the winter rain, then in early September millions of flowers bloom and invade the desert.
 Massive carpets of flowers of all colors spread out as far as the eye can see!
 We were lucky enough to go there the last time it happened (in 2017) and it was truly magical!